jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft OneDrive/List files.md

 ## Code Example

-The code example below provides an example of a list of invoices in the `myfiles` directory of OneDrive.&#x20;
+The code example below provides an example of a list of invoices in the `myfiles` directory of OneDrive.

 :::CodeblockTabs
 list-files.jigx